Anna Carina

-Anna Carina Copello Hora (born 14 August 1981) is a Peruvian dancer, actress and singer-songwriter.
+Anna Carina Copello Hora (born 14 August 1981) is a Peruvian pop singer.
 In 2010, she was nominated for the Premios Orgullosamente Latino: Soloist of the Year, Latin Song of the Year, Latin album of the Year, and Video of the Year.
 She has been dubbed the "Queen of Peruvian pop".

 Biography

-Anna Carina Copello Hora was born in Lima, Perú on 14 August 1981.
-She is the younger sister of Peruvian children's television animator Maria Pia Copello.
+Anna Carina Copello Hora was born in Lima on 14 August 1981.
+She is the younger sister of Peruvian children's television animator María Pía Copello.
 Since participating in the program Nubeluz, Anna Carina was cementing a career that has gradually made important achievements.

 She has also collaborated with her compositions in various charity campaigns carried out in Peru, but without neglecting her main goal: her solo career.
 In 1998 she represented Perú at the Viña del Mar International Song Festival with the song "Hay Un Modo" composed by Pedro Suárez-Vértiz and finished in second place in the International competition.
+She represented Peru in the OTI Festival 2000 with the song "Un planeta, un corazón".
 In 2002, Anna Carina launched what would become her first solo musical experience.
 The album was titled Algo Personal, a disc with 16 compositions, all walking along the lines of pop, rock, ballads and dance.
 The album included the song "Hay Un Modo" which she sang when she represented Perú in Viña del Mar.

 The first single, Crazy Love, was able to quickly penetrate the taste of young audiences, placing it in the preference lists of the major local radio stations.
 While Anna Carina toured various venues featuring the best of his repertoire.
 The address of the video was provided by Juan Carlos Oganes.

 The record was short-lived and Anna Carina had to leave the stage for a couple of years in this period of personal growth, began to compose songs for children's program called "Maria Pia & Timoteo".

 In 2003, Anna Carina began to conceive the concept of the second disc.
 Armed with courage and new life experiences, issues began to be born.
 Alongside came the opportunity to VJ on the channel's most popular music of Peru, OK TV, pleasant experience enabling him to keep abreast of new music.

 Launched in 2005, the disc Espiral contains 10 tracks and it shows the entire growth as an artist, both in the lyrics of songs like the musical arrangements.
 The disc has two sides, unlike the above, the tracks sound just pop and rock only.
 Experiences of life and breath to succeed, thoughts, loves and hates, all in a tone very liberating, in particular Anna Carina seal.